Looking for the perfect place to buy lab grown diamonds online?

 This is where the designer aspect plays in.
 When you're a name brand like Ritani, you can charge a premium for your diamonds, simply for being popular.

 As you can see, the Ritani mined diamond is more expensive than James Allen's diamond, even if it has a lower clarity grade.
-Always be aware with designer diamonds that you will be paying for a name, no matter where you go.

 You can't toggle it back and forth either.
 The images they provide are still high quality and will show any inclusions and characteristics in the stone.
 Customer service at Ritani is only available during weekdays, including live chat.